About Brian

 For general audiences and specialized groups.

-Based in San Francisco, Brian has performed for NIST (National Institute of Standards and Technology), JPL, the American Chemical Society, Scholastic Library Publishing, the National Association of Science Writers, the Koshland Museum of the National Academy of Sciences, Apple, Dell, and Microsoft.
+Brian has performed for the American Chemical Society, the National Institute of Standards and Technology (NIST), JPL, Scholastic Library Publishing, the National Association of Science Writers, the Koshland Museum of the National Academy of Sciences, Apple, Dell, and Microsoft.

-He has also appeared on The Late Late Show with Craig Ferguson (CBS) and on Tech TV, Discovery, and A&E.
+He has co-hosted Hacking the Planet and The Truth About Twisters on The Weather Channel, and has appeared on The Late Late Show with Craig Ferguson (CBS) and on Tech TV, Discovery, and A&E.

-His Neil Armstrong routine was once heard aboard an orbiting Space Shuttle.
-And he currently serves on the advisory board of the USA Science and Engineering Festival and as a contributing editor to The Journal of Irreproducible Results.
+His Neil Armstrong routine was once heard aboard an orbiting Space Shuttle (STS-44).
+And he serves on the advisory board of the USA Science and Engineering Festival and as a contributing editor to The Journal of Irreproducible Results.

 Available for off-world appearances, if transportation is provided.